-In most cases the earlier a cancer is diagnosed and treated the better the outcome.
-Some cancers, such as breast, cervix and bowel, have screening programs to find cancer early but others do not.
-For most cancers you need to be aware of what is normal for you and see your doctor if you notice any changes.
-You know your own body best.
+For most cancer types, finding it early means treatment has a better chance of success.
+Some cancers—such as breast, cervix and bowel—have screening programs to find cancer early but others do not.
+For most cancers, it is important to be aware of what is normal for you and to see your doctor if you notice any unusual changes or have any concerns.

 See your doctor if you notice changes like:

 - a new lump or thickening in any part of your body